TechnoSparks/ts-binds/README.md

 ## Known issues
 1. **Cannot bind obb folders**
 Won't fix, because of complicacy.
-Alternative module: Magic Folder Binder
+Alternative module with support: [Magic Folder Binder](https://github.com/VR25-xda/Magic-Folder-Binder)
+2. **Doesn't work without Bash and `mount`**
+Won't fix, because I am for tools provided by a ROM instead.
+Workaround: steal the two binaries from another ROM of the same architecture.

+## Requirements
+1. Magisk
+2. Bash binary is required since the scripts are Bash scripts.
+The shebangs are pointing to /system/xbin/bash.
+LineageOS or derivative ROMs should be of no problem
+3. `mount` binary available in the PATH

 ## How to use
 - Install module by flashing via recovery or selecting the zip in Magisk Manager.